The Best Surety Bond Companies for 2026

 Luckily, there are professionals known as surety agents or brokers who understand different types of surety bonds and are familiar with surety bond companies’ offerings and requirements.
 They can help you find the best options for your needs and give you comparative information across providers.
 Today, many brokers operate online, which makes it easier than ever to input information and get leads on potential surety bond options, but you can also look for a local broker who may be more familiar with surety bond requirements in your jurisdiction.

-Additionally, if you are struggling to secure a surety bond, the federal government’s Small Business Administration will help businesses connect with authorized sureties and guarantee bonds.
-This is useful for smaller businesses who, due to their size or other factors, may struggle to meet the criteria for other sureties.
+Additionally, if you are struggling to secure a contract bond (such as a bid or performance bond), the federal government’s Small Business Administration will help businesses connect with authorized sureties and guarantee bonds for contracts up to $9 million (or $14 million for certain federal projects).
+While the SBA does not guarantee commercial bonds—like license and permit bonds—this program is highly useful for smaller businesses who, due to their size or limited financial history, may struggle to meet the criteria for traditional contract sureties.

 While a surety bond agent or broker will be able to answer many questions for you and connect you with different providers based on your needs, you should do some research independently to know what you are looking for in a surety bond.
 In the next section we will detail some of the most important factors for you to look out for when comparing companies.